-We run weekly cycling sessions throughout the year from Roehampton Gate in Richmond Park.
-These rides take place every Saturday or Sunday morning; we usually aim to leave the park at 8.30, though this does sometimes vary depending on who’s leading the session and the route we’re taking.
+We run weekly cycling sessions throughout the year These rides take place every Saturday or Sunday morning; we usually aim to leave the park at 8.30, though this does sometimes vary depending on who’s leading the session and the route we’re taking.

 The structure of our rides alternates from week to week.
 We run one or two speed and interval sessions per month, which include hill and strength work and regular time trials.
 In the other weeks we go for longer group rides out into the Surrey hills.
 These rides are mapped and we usually cover 40-100k, though this will vary depending on the weather, time of year and numbers – but obviously we’ll let you know by email so there are no major surprises on the day!